CMSP Tales & KLX 300D Upgrades

 They were completely opposed to this idea, arguing that it would be more suitable for their equipment when I contacted them to discuss it prior to conducting their training.

-It turned out that I was in fact vindicated and completely right on this score.
+It turned out that I was in fact vindicated and completely right on the subject of using my own motorcycle, adjusted for my dimensions.

 The second issue, which quickly turned into a significant challenge, was that the other student bikers had a wide range of skills, from being familiar with riding to having never ridden a motorcycle before.

-Only one of them had the street smarts and he was riding a Honda CBR600 illegally but this was where he had gained what street smarts he had built up.
+Only one of them had any street smarts and he was riding a Honda CBR600 illegally but this was where he had gained what street smarts he had built up.

-There is nothing like actual drive time on the road to experience it all and build up your skill and experience levels.
+There is nothing like actual drive time on the road to experience it all and build up your skill and experience levels by the way, it's just a fact of life.

-Most Americans struggle with mastering clutch operation and gear shifting, and in our group, five people repeatedly stalled and dropped their motorcycles.
+Most Americans struggle with mastering clutch operation and gear shifting, and in our group, five people repeatedly stalled and dropped their motorcycles, two really sucked and the rest were kinda OK.

 The weight and low speed maneuvering is also nothing like a bicycle and comes as a shock to people who drop the bike when trying to do bicycle type shit on it.

-It became clear that we were all being held back by the least skilled riders, as we had to stop every time someone stalled or fell, which literally happened about every 90 seconds!
+It rapidly became clear that five of us were all being held back by the least skilled riders, as we had to stop every time someone stalled or fell, which literally happened about every 90 seconds!

 As a result, I just did not get my $425 worth out of this CMSP training lark.